ordinalpizzaog/ord-filter/README.md

 ### Fonts
 I also recommend changing the fonts to align with your brand.
 You will need to use a font from [Google Fonts](https://fonts.google.com/) (unless you know how to load a downloaded font into React.js)

 The website has two fonts, a title font and a body font.
 When selecting your fonts in Google Fonts, ensure you select Regular 400 and Bold 700 weights for the body font, and a Regular 400 weight for the title font.
 Once you have selected your fonts, Google Fonts will give you the code needed to use it.
 You will get the option between `<link>` and `@import`.
-Select the `@import` one.
+Select `@import`.
 It will give you something like this
 ```
 <style>
 @import url('https://fonts.googleapis.com/css2?family=Nunito:wght@400;700&family=Rock+Salt&display=swap');